CLARIAH/COW/docs/index.rst

 8. For convenience, COW uses a default set of namespaces, specified in the ``src/converter/namespaces.yaml`` file, that will be used to interpret namespace prefix use in the JSON schema.
 Any namespace prefixes defined in the JSON schema will override the default ones.

-9. The COW CSVW schema builder creates identifieres for each column specification in the schema file itselfs.
-This allows us to trace back any triples generated to the column schema that informed the conversion to RDF.

 .. _short-overview:

 Short Overview